 Have you ever seen something so special that you rushed to share it with others?
 Have you ever been so inspired by someone that you wanted to introduce him or her to the world?
 I’m in that moment.
 This is that time.
 I have something to show you.
 I have someone I want you to meet.
-I stumbled upon a creative genius, a brilliant artist that has captivated my imagination, a vegetarian since childhood, a selfless and humble vegan and animal rights activist, and a loving mother of two.
+I stumbled upon a creative genius, a brilliant artist that has captivated my imagination, a vegetarian since childhood, a selfless and humble vegan and animal rights advocate, and a loving mother of two.
 That someone is Sarah Kiser.
 That something is her art.One of millions of unsung stars for the cause of compassion for every inhabitant on earth, Sarah dedicates her life to raising awareness about the plight of animals exploited, confined, abused, and killed by people.
 Inspired by Matisse, Chagall, and Van Gogh, Sarah paints stories that change the mind and images that remind and she teaches people to be kind.

 Sarah compiled a series of videos to promote kindness that mesh words, music, and her paintings.
 Her incomparable masterpiece We Don’t Need To Eat Animal Products is a riveting and unforgettable mosaic of mercy for our four-legged friends.
 It’s jaw-dropping in its creativity and effectiveness.
 Her video Peace Begins With You sends a powerful message of personal responsibility and the power of every individual to positively impact the world.